Things to do in Lamphun

 Lamphun OTOP market

 The covered bridge over the Mae Khuang (Khuang River) opposite the Wat Hariphunchai houses a lovely “OTOP” market.
-OTOP is an abbreviation of One Tambon One Product, a project of the former Prime Minister Taksin Shinawatra.
-There are all sorts of local products for sale here.
-Highly recommended.
+OTOP is an abbreviation of One Tambon One Product, a project of the former Prime Minister Thaksin Shinawatra.
+A Tambon is a district.
+In short Thaksin wanted every district to specialize in producing one specific product.
+There are a lot of those local products for sale here.
+It is a great market and we highly recommend it.

-The Tai Yong are Tai Lue who migrated from Muang Yong in Northern Shan State (now Myanmar) to the Lamphun area around 200 years ago.
+The Tai Yong are in fact Tai Lue people who migrated from Muang Yong in Northern Shan State (now Myanmar) to the Lamphun area around 200 years ago.
 Most of the people living in the area are descendants of the Tai Yong.
 The museum showcases beautiful Tai Yong traditional dress and other exhibits.
-If you cross the Mae Khuang by the covered bridge that houses the OTOP market, you will bump into this small museum on the left-hand side.
+If you cross the Mae Khuang River by the covered bridge that houses the OTOP market, you will bump into this small museum on the left-hand side.
+It is on the compound of Wat Ton Kwaen.

 The Chiang Mai Doll Making Centre and Museum

-This museum is actually in San Patong district but we include it here because it is only about 10km from Lamphun town.
-We think this marvellous museum is one of the most undervisited museums in North Thailand.
+The Chiang Mai Doll Making Centre and Museum is actually in San Patong district but we include it here because it is only about 10km from Lamphun town.
+We think this marvellous museum is one of the most “undervisited” museums in North Thailand.
 Apart from showcasing thousands of dolls from all over the world it also has a small factory where beautiful dolls are being handcrafted.
 Highly recommended!

 Lamphun City Walls